intmus/inttheory22-23/_11-further-part-writing/b1-voiceleadingrootpos.md

 ## Adding the seventh

 In studying music theory, we will often spend more time discussing the exceptions to rules than the actual rule itself.
-And even though the general rule for resolving chordal sevenths--*Chordal sevenths resolve down by step*--is fairly consistent, there are common situtations in which you will be forced to break this rule (e.g. pre-determined melodies, sequences, etc.) Make downward stepwise resolution your default until you are forced to choose otherwise.
+And even though the general rule for resolving chordal sevenths--*chordal sevenths resolve down by step*--is fairly consistent, there are common situtations in which you will be forced to break this rule (e.g. pre-determined melodies, sequences, etc.) Make downward stepwise resolution your default until you are forced to choose otherwise.

 Try adding the following two seventh chords to our circle-of-fifths progression, making sure to pay attention to how your chordal thirds and sevenths are resolving.
 The first chord is fully voiced to force you into certain decisions, so you will need to start from the beginning rather than working your way backward.